OksanaKalytenko/docana-project-Reddit-Topic-Telescope/README.md

 - Python version: Python 3.9.13
 All analyses for Network Analysis were written in .ipynb files, coded and run in Visual Studio Code 1.91.0

-To install Python libraries with the correct version run the following terminal commands:
+To install Python libraries for Network Analysis with the correct version run the following command in terminal:
 ```bash
 pip install -r requirements_networkanalysis.txt
 ```